-Exercise Therapy is a routine or plan of physical activities designed with the goal of reducing pain caused by injury or diseases.
+Exercise Therapy is a routine or plan of physical activities designed with the goal of reducing pain caused by injury.
 Clients who participate in an exercise therapy program can benefit from increased motor or sensory function, increased independence, reduction of medication, reduction of hospital visits, and increased overall health.

-Injuries happen and chronic conditions slowly emerge.
-Sometimes we just move our bodies in ways that they aren’t quite meant for, and doing this over a lifetime can cause injury and pain.
-A range of therapeutic exercise options are often recommended for injury prevention and rehabilitation, and can also be used to address faulty movement patterns that may have been the cause of an injury.
+A range of therapeutic exercise options are often recommended for injury prevention and rehabilitation, and can also be used to address faulty movement patterns that may have contributed to the cause of an injury.

 A lot of research has also been done that supports the use of therapeutically prescribed exercise programs for conditions such as back pain, arthritis, diabetes, osteoporosis and heart disease.